grafana/grafana-kiosk/README.md

 ## Dependencies/Suggestion Packages

-This application can run on most operating systems, but for linux some additional binaries are needed for full support.
+This application can run on most operating systems, but for linux some additional binaries are suggested for full support.

 Suggesting Packages: